Ken Coates (politician)

 Kenneth Sidney Coates (16 September 1930 – 27 June 2010) was a British politician and writer.
-He chaired the Bertrand Russell Peace Foundation and edited The Spokesman, the BRPF magazine launched in March 1970.
-He was a Labour Party Member of the European Parliament from 1989 to 1998 until his expulsion, and then an independent member of GUE/NGL from 1998 to 1999.
+He chaired the Bertrand Russell Peace Foundation (BRPF) and edited The Spokesman, the BRPF magazine launched in March 1970.
+He was a Member of the European Parliament from the Labour Party from 1989 to 1998 until his expulsion, and then an independent member of GUE/NGL from 1998 to 1999.
+Coates also played leading roles in the Institute for Workers' Control and European Nuclear Disarmament.

 Early years

 Coates was born in Leek, Staffordshire and was brought up in Worthing, West Sussex.
 When called up for national service in 1948, Coates chose to become a coal miner rather than be conscripted into the British army to fight in the Malayan Emergency.
 He later won a scholarship in 1956 to the University of Nottingham and achieved a first in Sociology.

 After the war, he joined the Communist Party of Great Britain but left following the breach between Joseph Stalin and Josip Broz Tito, whom he defended.
 After the 1956 Soviet invasion of Hungary, Coates and Pat Jordan became the focal point of a group of Marxists with a developing interest in Trotskyism.
 After attending the fifth world congress of the Fourth International in 1958, of which they were very critical, Coates played a central role in founding the International Group, forerunner of the International Marxist Group.

-Coates also played leading roles in the Bertrand Russell Peace Foundation (BRPF), the Institute for Workers' Control, and European Nuclear Disarmament.
-He contested Nottingham South in 1983, but lost by several thousand votes.